mui/material-ui/docs/src/pages/company/software-engineer-intern/software-engineer-intern.md

 ### The best parts of this job

-- **You'll be at the cutting edge of application development** — working on one of the fastest-growing UI libraries on the market.
+- **You'll be at the cutting edge of UI library development** — working on one of the fastest-growing UI libraries on the market.
 - **You'll be part of an active, open, friendly community** of developers that are really excited about building awesome applications.
 - **Your work will be visible** as being part of one of the most popular open source project.